fluttercommunity/plus_plugins/packages/sensors_plus/sensors_plus/README.md

   <string>This app requires access to the barometer to provide altitude information.</string>
   ```

-  > [!NOTE]
+> [!IMPORTANT]
 >
 > Adding [`NSMotionUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nsmotionusagedescription) is a requirement and not doing so will crash your app when it attempts to access motion data.

 ## Learn more